Sunday, 28 June 2009

 Here's another problem with fair-trade agriculture: paying farmers above the market rate attracts people into farming rather than factories.
 And in the long term, agriculture will not be the way out of poverty for these countries.
 Economic development requires industrialization.

-Thursday, 14 May 2009
+May 14, 2009

 • Cold School